joendres/nextcloud-filelink/README.md

    1. Enter your cloud's address in the "Location" field
    1. Click "Get Certificate"
    1. Click "Confirm Security Exception"

-### Upload problems

-The _download_ password has to comply with _all_ the rules for passwords on your cloud, otherwise the _upload_ will fail.
-There are default rules of Nextcloud and ownCloud, and your admin might have configured some different rules.

-### Files are uploaded correctly but sharing fails

-This is usually caused by a misconfiguration of the cloud server.
-Please point your cloud admin to the section on [Apache and mod_rewrite](#apache-and-mod_rewrite) below.

 ### Filenames with Unicode special character cause problems